-It can seem like meditation and mindfulness aren’t as accessible for ADHDers, but there are so many important benefits for the brain.
+It can seem like meditation and mindfulness aren’t as accessible for ADHDers, but that's just not true.
+There are so many techniques that can help you shut down survival brain activity and spend a few minutes each day in healthful present moment awareness.
+And there are so many important benefits for the brain.
 It's doable, and worth pursuing.

 For the length of three breaths, focus all of your attention on one physical sensation.
 I like to focus on the contact points between my body and wherever I'm sitting at the moment: I notice my backside against my chair, then my back, the back of my thighs, and then my feet.